-On June 3, 1997, one of our subsidiaries was served with a complaint in a case brought by Litton Industries, Inc. in the Superior Court of New Jersey which alleges damages in excess of \$10.0 million incurred as a result of losses under a government contract bid transferred in connection with the sale of its former Electro-Optical Systems business.
+On June 3, 1997, one of our subsidiaries was served with a complaint in a case brought by Litton Industries, Inc. ("Litton") in the Superior Court of New Jersey which alleges damages in excess of \$10.0 million incurred as a result of losses under a government contract bid transferred in connection with the sale of its former Electro-Optical Systems business.
 In the third quarter of 2004, this case was tried and the jury rendered a verdict of \$2.1 million for the plaintiffs.
-Plaintiffs have argued that they are entitled to a refund of their attorney's fees and costs of trial as a matter of law and contract.
-The subsidiary believes it is not obligated to pay these costs.
-In November 2006, the Court entered an Amended Final Judgment in favor of the plaintiffs in the amount of \$8.9 million, including prejudgment interest.
-This amount plus accrued interest is recorded in "Other liabilities" in the accompanying consolidated balance sheets.
-The judgment is secured by a bond as well as a letter of credit under our existing credit facility.
-Both the subsidiary and the plaintiffs appealed.
-On January 28, 2008, the Appellate Division of the New Jersey Superior Court affirmed the total award and ordered a new trial on certain portions of the plaintiffs' claim.
-The subsidiary and the plaintiffs each petitioned for certification of the judgment which was granted by the Supreme Court of New Jersey on May 15, 2008 and a hearing with oral argument occurred on December 2, 2008.
-The Supreme Court will issue an opinion at its convenience.
+After appeals by both parties, the Supreme Court of New Jersey upheld the plaintiffs' right to a refund of their attorney's fees and costs of trial, but remanded the issue to the trial court to reconsider the amount of fees using a proportionality analysis of the relationship between the fee requested and the damages recovered.
+The date for the new trial on additional claims allowed by the Appellate Division of the New Jersey Superior Court and the recalculation of attorney's fees has not been set.
 The subsidiary intends to continue to defend this matter vigorously.
+At December 31, 2009, the Company's consolidated balance sheet includes a liability, reflected in "Other liabilities", related to this matter of \$9.5 million.